 You may feel that now is an even worse time to have data protection training.
-There is a pandemic and you are trying to stay safe, home school your kids, look after your elderly parents AND keep your business running!
+There is a pandemic.
+You are trying to stay safe, home school your kids, look after parents – AND keep your business running!

-BUT, did you know that this pandemic brings with it not only a risk to health but a risk to personal information.
-For example, the World Health Organisation has reported that it has received five times more cyberattacks compared to the same period last year and Zoom, the popular video conferencing platform, has been subjected to hacking issues.
+But, this pandemic brings with it not only a risk to health but also to personal information.
+The World Health Organisation has reported that it has received five times more cyberattacks compared to the same period last year.
+Zoom, the popular video conferencing platform, has been subjected to hacking issues.
 There are many more stories like these.

-Scammers and cyber criminals have set to work to take advantage of the fact that many people are now working from home without the proper security controls in place such as a Remote Working Policy and Procedure, firewalls and anti-malware.
-Staff are using their own smart phones and laptops for work (not company issued devices) but they have been given no instructions on how to keep work data safe and keep it separate from their own information.
+Scammers and cyber criminals have set to work to take advantage of the fact that many people are now working from home, often without the proper security controls in place.
+Such controls include Remote Working Policies and Procedures, firewalls and anti-malware.
+Staff are using their own smart phones and laptops for work, with no instructions on how to keep work data safe or keep it separate from their own information.
 Families are sharing laptops and passwords, as they all try to cope with home schooling and working from home.
-Colleagues are not on hand to ask about unexpected yet official looking emails or help with phone calls from genuine sounding people making unusual requests for confidential information.
+Colleagues are not on hand to ask about unexpected yet official looking emails, or help with phone calls from genuine sounding people making unusual confidential information requests.

 With all the dangers and challenges that COVID-19 brings, it’s little wonder that some of us are being caught out by these new scams and cyberattacks.
 However, it highlights how important it is to have the appropriate training in order to keep information about yourself, your family and your business safe.